Schlaefer/Saito/app/Plugin/Search/readme.md

 * type - one of supported search types described below.
 * field - Real field name used for search should be used.
 * method - model method name or behavior used to generate expression, subquery or query.
+* allowEmpty - optional parameter used for expression, subquery and query methods.
+It allow to generate condition even if filter field value is empty.
+It could used when condition generate based on several other fields.
+All fields data passed to method.

 ### Supported types of search ###